Toloka/docs/en/guide/concepts/result-aggregation.md

 #### Features

-Each user skill has "weight".
+Each user skill has “weight”.
 The higher the skill, the more we trust the Toloker and believe that their responses are correct.

 The result of aggregation is a TSV file with responses. `CONFIDENCE: <field name [output](incoming.md)>` indicates the confidence in the aggregated response.
 In this case, it shows the probability that the response is correct.

 #### Example

-Tasks were labeled by three Tolokers with different "My skill" values: the first Toloker has a skill of 70, the second has 80, and the third has 90.
+Tasks were labeled by three Tolokers with different “My skill” values: the first Toloker has a skill of 70, the second has 80, and the third has 90.

 All three Tolokers responded to the first task with **OK**.
 In this case, we are 100% sure that **OK** is the correct response.